ripsawridge/site/site/contents/_cma/2010/shorts.md

 ### Another failure!
 <b>January 24, 2010</b>

-After the Namlos Wetterspitze I slept in the town of Elmen.
+After the Namloser Wetterspitze I slept in the town of Elmen.
 I'd chosen to climb the Klimmspitze on snowshoes, liking the long (1500 meters) elevation gain, and thinking that it wouldn't be crowded.
 Boy, was I too right for my own good!

 It was fun trying to keep the summertime trail in woods then latschen bushes.
 I kept it all the way to the Luchskopf, 600 meters above the valley floor, with about 1/2 of that in deep snow (snowshoes required).
 From here, I made a mistake, following kind of a hunting or game trail due south.
 After a long slow trailbraking session, I realized I'd better head straight up or just go home.
 I tried going up, but thick latschen bushes without a trail through them is almost impossible.
 With no hope of improvement (latschen continued for another 300 meters vertical) I gave up.
 Total elevation gain, 800 meters.

 Sigh.
 The last 3 hours of daylight were spent at a ski area, making lonely turns among the revelers.

-### Namlos Wetterspitze
+### Namloser Wetterspitze
 <b>January 23, 2010</b>

 With good avalanche conditions, it seemed like a fine time to ski the